desaiakshay92/sre-bootcamp/BareMetalDeployment/README.md

-# 🚀 Production-Ready FastAPI Deployment with Vagrant, Docker Compose, and Nginx
+# 🚀 FastAPI Deployment with Vagrant, Docker Compose, and Nginx

 This project demonstrates a production-like deployment of a FastAPI application using: